parrotgeek1/ParrotMod_Nexus_7_2012/Readme.txt

 http://forum.xda-developers.com/showthread.php?t=1792531
-version for tilapia w/ tcp opts/no tether check/sms enable support otg native not need permissive app ops/autostarts/supersu in settings? no media scanner at boot more aosp apps?
+version for tilapia w/ tcp opts/no tether check/sms enable support otg native not need permissive OR root not insecure adb app ops/autostarts/supersu in settings? no media scanner at boot more aosp apps?
-Make marshmallow version and version for any rom fix panorama etc
+Make marshmallow version and version for any rom